-MSG Kevin Holland is a former member of BOTH the Naval Special Warfare Development Group (SEAL Team Six) and the 1st Special Forces Operational Detachment-Delta (Delta Force).
-He was originally DEVGRU operator who turned Army and passed SFQC (Special Forces Qualification Course) and made his way to serve in the elite counter-terrorism unit, Delta Force.
+MSG Kevin Holland is a former BOTH member of the Naval Special Warfare Development Group (SEAL Team Six) and the 1st Special Forces Operational Detachment-Delta (Delta Force).
+He was originally a DEVGRU operator who turned Army and passed SFQC (Special Forces Qualification Course) and made his way to serve in the elite counter-terrorism unit, Delta Force.

 Holland started his career off in 1988.
 After that, he completed boot camp and Navy Photographer School and volunteered for Basic Underwater Demolition/SEAL training.
-He arrived in Coronado, CA in November 1988.
+He arrived in Coronado, CA, in November 1988.

 The U.S. SEAL Team 8 and DEVGRU